"The boundaries which divide Life from Death are at best shadowy and vague. Who shall say where the one ends, and the other begins?"

 "No, I did."

-He took a double handful and squeezed again.
-He pinched her swollen nipples, twisting.
+He took a double handful and squeezed again, pinching her swollen nipples.
 She shuddered through and through.
 His hands slid lower, across her belly.
 He was pumping steadily now, and she spread open to accept him.

 He reached under her, fingers rubbing her engorged clit, and she almost collapsed.
 Her body was on fire.
 She pushed her face into his thin pillow, trying to muffle her screams.